klum-dsl/klum-ast/README.md

 ### Collections
 Collections are (currently either List or Map).
-Map keys are always Strings, List values and Map values can either be simple types ord DSL-Objects.
+Map keys are always Strings, List values and Map values can either be simple types or DSL-Objects.
 Collections of Collections are currently not supported.

 A collection field has two name properties: the collection name an the element name.
 The collection name defaults to the name of the field, the element name is the name of the field minus any trailing s: